 Layman’s terms means simple language that can be understood by the average person.
 It’s synonymous with “plain English” and refers to taking the perspective of someone who isn’t an expert.
 Speaking in layman’s terms can mean omitting any unknown jargon, defining scientific terms or avoiding slang.

-Origin of “Layman’s Terms”
+Origin of 'Layman’s Terms'

-The expression refers to taking the perspective of someone who isn’t an expert.
-If you find yourself wondering whether the correct phrasing is layman’s terms or laymen’s terms, remember that it’s layman singular.
+Layman’s terms is the proper spelling of the phrase.
+Remember that it’s layman singular, not laymen.
 Imagine a single, regular man who doesn’t know the lingo, and you’ll use the expression correctly.

 - In layman’s terms, the defendant is the person who is accused of the crime.

 - The defendant, or in layman’s terms, the person who is accused of the crime, entered the courtroom.

 - As the defendant entered the courtroom, Ellen asked me to explain the proceedings using layman’s terms.